WSSL-FM

-WSSL-FM (100.5 MHz, "Whistle 100.5") is a commercial radio station licensed to Gray Court, South Carolina, and serving Greenville, Spartanburg and Upstate South Carolina.
-It airs a country music format and is owned by iHeartMedia, Inc. The studios are on North Main Street in downtown Greenville.
-On weekdays, WSSL-FM carries two nationally syndicated country music programs, The Bobby Bones Show heard evenings and After Midnite with Granger Smith heard overnight.
+WSSL-FM (100.5 FM, "Whistle 100.5") is a commercial radio station licensed to Gray Court, South Carolina, United States, serving Greenville, Spartanburg and Upstate South Carolina.
+Owned by iHeartMedia, it airs a country music format, with studios on North Main Street in downtown Greenville.

-WSSL-FM is a Class C0 station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter is off Bethel Grove Church Road near Sawmill Road in Gray Court.
-Its auxiliary transmitter next to the main transmitter operates at 98,000 watts ERP.
-WSSL-FM broadcasts using HD Radio technology.
-Its HD2 digital subchannel formerly carried iHeartRadio's "Club Jam Country" channel, which played rhythmic country songs.
-The HD2 subchannel has since been turned off.
+WSSL-FM's transmitter is sited off Bethel Grove Church Road near Sawmill Road in Gray Court.
+WSSL-FM broadcasts in HD Radio.

 History

 The first station at 100.5 MHz in the Greenville-Spartanburg market was WDXY-FM, a sister station to WORD 910 AM in Spartanburg.
 It was owned by the Spartanburg Radiocasting Company and launched in 1948.
 But with few people owning FM receivers in that era, the owners saw little opportunity to make the station profitable.
 The company turned in the license after a few years.